armhero/debian/README.md

 A Debian Linux Docker base image for the ARM platform.

+*Does only work on Raspberry 2 and above due lack of armv6 support.*

 ## Available tags

 * **latest**: Latest stable image (e.g. jessie)